FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/_index.md

     "weight": "180"
 }A subscription provides a functional connection between a user account and an application.

-For each subscription, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> creates a subscription folder and stores and manages all files that are transferred or transformed as a result of the application activity.
+For each subscription, {{< SecureTransport/componentshortname  >}} creates a subscription folder and stores and manages all files that are transferred or transformed as a result of the application activity.
 A single application can have subscriptions from multiple accounts and a single account can subscribe to multiple applications.
 An account can subscribe to new instances of the same application as long as each instance has a unique subscription folder name.

 Additional transfer configurations are possible for subscriptions.
 Use subscriptions to trigger the execution of specific actions, defined in the respective application, when a subscription event occurs, such as an incoming file transfer in the dedicated subscription folder.